splitfire-agency/laravel-paybox-gateway/readme.md

 #### Capturing previously authorized request

-In case you use **Authorization via Paybox System followed by capture via Paybox Direct** you are going to finally capture previously authorized payment (you have up-to 7 days to do that).
+In case you use **Authorization via Paybox System followed by capture via Paybox Direct** you are going to finally capture previously authorized payment (you have up-to 7 days to do that, passed this delay you may loose anti-fraud warranty, contact your Paybox provider to gather appropriate usage informations).

 The simplest code could look like this: